daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 QEMU's new NIC emulation.
 The next post will discuss the first step of a new device emulator development: writing a boilerplate and adding basic features.
-The goal of this step is to get the emulated device to work (even though the functionality may be limited) and to create the foundation of the further development.
+The goal of this step is to get the emulated device to work (even though the functionality may be limited) and to create the foundation for further development.